 You can care for a cat for as low as $222 per year, but it’s common to spend about $1,150 annually.
 Read on for our detailed breakdown of your annual and lifetime costs.

-In their oft-cited “Pet Care Costs” publication, the ASPCA (American Society for the Prevention of Cruelty to Animals) estimates that a new cat will cost $1,174 in their first year.
-With the costs of bringing a new cat into the family aside, the ASPCA determines determine that each successive year will cost $809.
+In their oft-cited “Pet Care Costs” publication which was updated in 2021, the ASPCA (American Society for the Prevention of Cruelty to Animals) estimates that a new cat will cost $1,904 in their first year.
+With the costs of bringing a new cat into the family aside, the ASPCA determines determine that each successive year will cost $1,149.

 Let’s work our way through the costs of owning a cat, estimating both startup costs and the recurring costs that you’ll cover for the rest of your cat’s life.

 Bringing Home A New Cat: One-Time Costs

 You’ll almost always have to spend money to raise a cat, but you can often bring one into your life for free.
 Cats are given away for free every day.
 Free cats come in all shapes, sizes, and ages.
 Sometimes they wander onto your porch and never leave.
 Sometimes you find them in trash cans or book drops.

 While you won’t have to pay for these cats upfront, they may come with additional startup costs.